aimms/documentation/webui/workflow-panels.rst

 Configuring Steps of Workflows
 ------------------------------

-Create the second string parameter, let's call it ``MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)`` indexed over both indices of the `ExtensionOrder <library.html#extensionorder>`_ set and over the index of the `WorkflowPageSpecification <library.html#workflowpagespecification>`_ set.
-This string parameter is used to define the steps for each workflow which has been defined in the MyWorkflows string parameter.
+The second string parameter must be indexed over both indices of the `ExtensionOrder <library.html#extensionorder>`_ set and over the index of the `WorkflowPageSpecification <library.html#workflowpagespecification>`_ set, like ``MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)``.
+This string parameter is used to define the steps for each workflow which has been defined in the ``MyWorkflows`` string parameter described above.
 In particular, each ``pageId`` which is configured becomes a step displayed in the Workflow Panel, see further below.

 ..
 Note::

     The indices must follow the same order as described in the string parameter ``MyWorkflowSteps(webui::indexWorkflowOrder,webui::indexNoOfPages,webui::indexWorkflowPageSpec)``

-    ``pageId`` is a required field.
+    Also, note that ``pageId`` is a required field.

 In order to inspect the values, right click on the MyWorkflowSteps string parameter and click on the Data option in order to open its Data page: